benlk/kowloon-manifesto/index.md

 [^13]: Public transit consultant Jarrett Walker's blog "Human Transit" covers the concept of induced demand with regards to transportation options in [Induced Demand: An Axiom of Biology](https://humantransit.org/2022/01/induced-demand-an-axiom-of-biology.html).
 [^14]: Alan Durning writes for the Sightline Institute in [Yes, you can build your way to affordable housing](https://www.sightline.org/2017/09/21/yes-you-can-build-your-way-to-affordable-housing/): "The question left after examining Houston is not whether you can build your way to affordable housing, but whether you can do it without sprawling.
 The answer, again, is yes, you can."
 The article goes on to talk about housing in Tokyo, where new supply is outpacing population growth, leading to decreased cost of housing.
 Chicago and Montreal are also densifying, and remain more affordable than peer cities.
 Singapore is an example of publicly-owned hosing.
 Germany is an example of national-scale privately-owned housing.
 They're building more housing, and so housing is affordable.
 For a counterexample, see San Francisco, which has built so little new housing that it's the most-expensive place to live in the US, where full-time employees of major employees are either homeless or commute hours to live someolace affordable.
 [^15]: [What I Mean When I Say 'Ban Cars'](https://web.archive.org/web/20220629204153/https://jalopnik.com/what-i-mean-when-i-say-ban-cars-1849122955), Doug Gordon, Jalopnik, 29 June 2022
+[^16]: Public transit consultant Jarrett Walker's blog "Human Transit" summarizes the geometric problems of cars in cities in [Singapore: No More Cars](https://humantransit.org/2017/10/singapore-no-more-cars.html).
+[^17]: "Degrowth is an idea that critiques the global capitalist system which pursues growth at all costs, causing human exploitation and environmental destruction.
+The degrowth movement of activists and researchers advocates for societies that prioritize social and ecological well-being instead of corporate profits, over-production and excess consumption.
+This requires radical redistribution, reduction in the material size of the global economy, and a shift in common values towards care, solidarity and autonomy.
+Degrowth means transforming societies to ensure environmental justice and a good life for all within planetary boundaries." [degrowth.org](https://degrowth.info/en/degrowth).